White Springs Timeline

 In the beginning this caused a lot of frustration for Vince as it was proving annoying when trying to extract the peat, something that he had not bargained on and didn't quite figure in with his business plans, however as the project started to take shape and not being the sort of person who doesn't find advantage with everything he does, an idea began to form and some digging later he produced the first picturesque lake which he named the Fly Lake or the Rainbow lake and a new venture was born.

 Vince proudly opened White Springs as a trout farm fishery on June 1st 1987 after deciding to semi retire from his professional landscaping business, the name itself has come from the Welsh translation of PISTYLLGWYN, which was the name of his farm house at the time.
-He has never looked back.
-Even today you might see him on his favourite JCB on site as he refuses to retire and loves building.
+He never looked back.
+Even after saying he was retiring in 2020, you could still see him on his favourite JCB helping the guys out as he refused to fully let go of the reigns.
+His love for Whitesprings was unmatched.
 (Picture shown was taken around 2010 and was before the Pit and Canal lakes were merged)

 TimeLine Years 1987 - 2000

 1987 - The Original lake named the Rainbow Trout Lake or the Fly Lake as it was also known as, was built and stocked with rainbow trout. (which is now the top half of Specimen Lake)

 1989 - Vince constructed the Brown Trout lake (This lake has now been joined with the original Rainbow Lake to form the Specimen Lake and would be the lake where the island is currently on )

 1988/9 - The current Pleasure Lake was formed and stocked with trout this was then known as the Any Method Lake.